simon-ritchie/apysc/docstring_markdowns/apysc/_type/dictionary.md

 **[Raises]**

-- ValueError: If key type is not str, String, int, Int, float, or Number.
+- ValueError: If a key's type is not String, Int, Number, str, int, or float.

 ### `get` method docstring